geoff-maddock/chat-hack-workspace/README.md

 Create and refine prompts, pull in data from other sources, query the LLM, and refine the responses.

 ## Getting Started
-- Pull down repository
+- Clone the repository
-- cp .env.dist .env
+- Copy the environment template `cp .env.dist .env`
   - Add your OpenAI API key and URL to the .env file
 - Run `npm install` install dependencies
 - Run `npm run dev` to start the development server